Training Program in Immunology (ITP)—PhD, MD/PhD

-During the Fall and Spring Semesters, the HPI Training Program and the Immunology Training Program sponsor a weekly seminar series featuring nationally or internationally recognized scientists.
+During the Fall and Spring Semesters, the Training Program in Pathogenesis and Host-Pathogen Interactions (HPI) and the Immunology Training Program (ITP), along with the Training Program in Inflammatory Disorders (TPID) sponsor a weekly seminar series featuring nationally or internationally recognized scientists.
 Students are encouraged to attend seminars and to join the speakers over an informal lunch.
 In this way, students are exposed to leading-edge concepts in rapidly advancing fields and are to discuss the science driving these advances.
 Making connections with invited speakers is also important for networking for post-doctoral positions or other jobs after completion of doctoral studies.
 Students are also expected to attend seminars offered by a variety of divisions and departments throughout the Medical and Charles River Campuses.
 Students are also encouraged to attend a variety of seminars offered by our neighboring institutions such as Harvard Medical School, Tufts Medical School, MIT, Brandeis, and Massachusetts General Hospital, to name a few.
 Students are expected to give at least one formal seminar a year.

-Two student-lead journal clubs are available to HPI and ITP students as part of the Trainee Seminar Series held at noon on Mondays.
+A student-led journal club is available to HPI and ITP students as part of the Trainee Seminar Series held at noon on Mondays.
 Journal clubs are held on a rotating basis with trainee research seminars.